Your Guide To Cord Blood Banking

 How does cord blood help treat diseases?

 Cord blood contains red blood cells, white blood cells, platelets, plasma, and stem cells.
-The cord stem cells are similar to the stem cells found in an adult’s bone marrow; however, the youth of the cells makes them able to replicate for a longer period of time.
+The umbilical cord blood stem cells are similar to the stem cells found in an adult’s bone marrow; however, the youth of the cells makes them able to replicate for a longer period of time.
 These young stem cells are able to differentiate (change into other cells) and replicate making cord blood stem cells the ideal choice for transplantation and disease treatment.

 Cord blood banking costs